 The good news is that we are making progress – and that’s good for the creative communities as well as the integrity of the advertising community.
 So far, this effort has attracted over thirty major brands that have pledged to keep their ads off pirate sites.
 They include American Express, Kellogg’s, Walmart, Johnson & Johnson, and Allstate.
 Over 20 advertising agencies have also taken the pledge.
 They include GroupM, OMD, and MediaVest.

-If you would like to learn more about how ads end up on the websites you visit everyday, watch the video below by the Interactive Advertising Bureau (IAB):
+If you would like to learn more about how advertising from major brands funds online piracy, watch the video below by the City of London Police Intellectual Property Crime Unit (PIPCU):